Nutrition & Health

 Hint: keep a spare set of batteries in your pack.
 Even better, store your batteries separately to your headtorch and only pop them back in when the sky gets dark.
 This will eliminate any power loss during the day.

 Most headtorches are lightweight.
 After all, they’re designed to be worn on your head.
 If you’re an ultralight enthusiast, however, you may want to shave off even more grams and select a superlight headtorch.
-Just keep in mind that you will likely have to sacrifice battery life.
+Just keep in mind that you will likely have to sacrifice battery life, as is the case with the Biolite 330.

 Trekking Poles / Hiking Poles